breezy-team/breezy/doc/user_manual/configuration.rst

     This sets the revision that the upstream code will be branched at.
 It takes the same revision spec as the normal --revision parameter.
 Use it to associate an upstream version number with a particular revision of the upstream code.
-This has no effect if ``export-upstream`` is not set.
+This has no effect if ``upstream-branch`` is not set.

 Builders